If you feel that someone is in immediate danger, you should call 999 immediately and ask for an ambulance or go to A&E

-- It can be helpful for managers to have copies of the MindWell crisis resource, Leeds Crisis Card and the How are you feeling? leaflet to hand in case they need to support an employee in crisis and to leave copies in staff areas such as kitchens and toilets.
+- It can be helpful for managers to have copies of the MindWell crisis sheet, Leeds Crisis Card and the How are you feeling? leaflet to hand in case they need to support an employee in crisis and to leave copies in staff areas such as kitchens and toilets.

 - Anyone can find information about places to call and face-to-face support in a crisis in Need urgent help?